-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of XPEL Technologies Corp. and its subsidiaries as at December 31, 2015 and 2014 and the results of its operations and its cash flows for the years ended December 31, 2015 and 2014 in accordance with International Financial Reporting Standards.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of XPEL Technologies Corp. and its subsidiaries, as at December 31, 2016 and December 31, 2015, and the results of its operations and its cash flows for the years then ended in accordance with International Financial Reporting Standards.

-Chartered Professional Accountants Licensed Public Accountants March 28, 2016
+Chartered Professional Accountants Licensed Public Accountants March 27, 2017 Toronto, Ontario